If you are producing work for the site, please read the below:

 Deadlines

-Work should be delivered on or by the agreed deadline, within range of the agreed word count (a few hundred words over is fine, as it can be cut or run at longer length; less than the agreed word count is not ideal).
+Work should be delivered on or by the agreed deadline, within the agreed word count (which we tend to give as a range, as we have flexibility online; going a few hundred words above is fine, as it can be cut or run at longer length; filing less than the minimum word count is less than ideal).
 Deadline extensions are generally forthcoming: just ask!
 But don’t let deadline day go by in silence; write in to let us know if you need more time.

 House style